fpeterek/aztec-challenge/README.md

 ## Licensing

-All code in this repository was written by me and is licensed under the Apache license.
+All code in this repository was written by me and is licensed under the MIT license.
 All pixelart was made by me.
 Fonts were not.
 `lcd-solid` font was downloaded off the internet and `Herculanum` was already present on my computer.